 For anyone looking to setup a virtual environment, this post should save you a bit of headache.
 There are quite a few paths you can choose when looking to setup some type of virtual management system: Virtualbox, VMware, and KVM just to name a few.
-Personally, I feel as if KVM is the easiest to use and manage plus it’s free on top of being extremely easy to use via command line.
+Personally, I feel as if KVM is a great option due to ease of use and it’s free!

-Through out this tutorial you’ll see Resource links; when I was attempting to do this myself I used several sites to accomplish the subject at hand — these resources are what I used as a guide and may be able to assist you further than I can.
-Instead of spending hours upon hours googling, I figured it would be nice to include them here :)
+Through out this tutorial you’ll see Resource links; when I going through this I used several sites as a reference — these resources can certainly provide deeper insight.
+Instead of wasting additional time googling, I figured it may be nice to include them here :)

 I named my server